-- Whistleblowers can identify and call out misconduct and improper affairs, and are provided special protections under legislation, including a right to anonymity and protection from victimisation - Whistleblower protections apply when an 'eligible whistleblower' makes a 'disclosable matter' to someone who is 'authorised' to receive the disclosure.
-The information in this annexure provides further detail about these important concepts. - If you wish to make a disclosure as a whistleblower, we encourage you to direct your disclosure to a Protected Disclosure Officer (the Chief People Officer, Chief Legal Officer or Chief Financial Officer).
-More information about how you can make a protected disclosure and how to contact our Protected Disclosure Officers are set out in this annexure.
-Note that the Speak Up Service is not authorised to receive protected disclosures. - If you make a protected disclosure that attracts whistleblower protections, we will manage the matter in accordance with the legal requirements. - In addition to the notes below, you can find out more information about whistleblower protections on ASIC's website here.
+- Under Australian law, whistleblowers can identify and call out particular misconduct and improper affairs at Woolworths, and are provided special protections under legislation, including a right to anonymity and protection from victimisation - These Australian whistleblower protections apply when an 'eligible whistleblower' discloses a 'disclosable matter' to someone who is 'authorised' to receive the disclosure.
+The information in this annexure provides further detail about these important concepts. - If you wish to make a disclosure as a whistleblower, you can direct your disclosure to the Speak Up Program, a Protected Disclosure Officer (the Chief People Officer, Chief Legal Officer or Chief Financial Officer at Woolworths) or a senior manager (as defined in applicable legislation).
+More information about how you can make a protected disclosure and how to contact our Protected Disclosure Officers is set out in this annexure. - If you make a protected disclosure that attracts whistleblower protections, we will manage the matter in accordance with the legal requirements. - In addition to the notes below, you can find out more information about whistleblower protections on ASIC's website here.